The Hessian of elliptic curves as a Latt\`es map

 \subsection{Hessian of a cubic}

-Given a homogeneous cubic $F \in \K[X,Y,Z]$, the determinant of the Hessian matrix of $F$ -- denoted by $\Hess(F)$ -- defines another homogeneous cubic, called the \emph{Hessian of $F$}.
-If $\HH$ denotes the Hessian matrix of $F$ and $M \in \mathrm{GL}_3(\K)$ represents the linear change of variables
+Given a homogeneous cubic $F \in \K[x,y,z]$, we define its \emph{Hessian} $\Hess(F)$ as the determinant of its Hessian matrix $\HH_F$ \cite[§5]{cilibertoOttaviani:hessianMap}.
+It is easy to see that $\Hess(F)$ is either $0$ or again a homogeneous cubic.
+This induces an equivariant transformation of the associated projective curves: if $\phi \in \mathrm{GL}_3(\K)$ is a linear change of variables, represented by the matrix $\Phi$ in the standard basis $\{x,y,z\}$, a straightforward application of the chain rule shows that

-then a straightforward application of the chain rule shows that the Hessian matrix of $F(X',Y',Z')$ is $M^t \HH(X',Y',Z')M$~\cite[§16.34]{gortz2010algebraic}.
-In particular, the determinants of the two Hessian matrices differ only by a non-zero scalar factor, meaning that $\Hess(F(X,Y,Z))$ and $\Hess(F(X',Y',Z'))$ define the same curve.

-As anticipated, we are mostly interested in irreducible cubics $F$, in which case we can assume $F$ to be in short Weierstrass form (see \cref{eq:WeirForm}) without loss of generality.
-A straightforward computation then shows that its \emph{Hessian curve} is defined by
+Thus, the Hessian respects $\K$-isomorphism classes.
+As anticipated, we are mostly interested in irreducible cubics $F$, which we can assume to be in short Weierstrass form (\cref{eq:WeirForm}).
+A straightforward computation then shows that in this case

-The following result analyses the Hessian of smooth cubics, i.e. elliptic curves.
+The following result analyzes the Hessian of smooth cubics, i.e., elliptic curves.
 In particular, it shows that the elliptic curves whose Hessian also defines an elliptic curve are exactly those with non-zero $j$-invariant.